Visit our friends on the

 It is an offence under the Wildlife Act to disturb birds on or near their nest site.
 Please respect the breeding seabirds of Saltee by keeping your distance from their breeding colonies to allow these birds to safely incubate, feed and raise their chicks.

-Puffins are particularly impacted as their burrows can collapse if people are walking within the colony.
+Puffins are particularly impacted as their burrows can collapse if people walk within the colony.
 Please stay outside of the puffin colonies if possible, stick to the paths and preferably use the higher path away from the cliff.
-If on the lower path near the cliff do not linger in the one place, do not sit down and keep moving to allow adults to access their burrows to feed their chicks.
+If on the lower path near the cliff, do not linger in one place, do not sit down and keep moving to allow adults to access their burrows to feed their chicks.

-Do not have picnics in or near the puffin colonies as you could be preventing them accessing their burrows to feed hungry chicks and gulls can steal the puffins fish while it waits for you to move off.
+Do not have picnics in or near the puffin colonies, as you could be preventing them from accessing their burrows to feed hungry chicks, and gulls can steal the puffins’ fish while it waits for you to move off.
 Take all litter home with you and do not feed any birds on the island.

 It is an offence under the Wildlife Act to take photos of protected wild birds at or near their nests without a photography licence from NPWS if birds are being disturbed.
 It is also an offence under the Birds and Natural Habitats Regulations to carry out commercial recreational activities on Saltee without ARC consent from the Minister.